‘Manny Dearest’ Movie Slated To Air On Lifetime Television Tonight, Don’t Leave A Stranger With Your Kids

 Manny Dearest is a new Lifetime movie thriller that is slated to air tonight.
 Known as the channel for women, Lifetime has unveiled several mystery movies in the last few weeks.
-Manny Dearest, also known under the original title, A Stranger With My Kids, is a play on the title Mommie Dearest, the 1981 classic film starring Joan Crawford.
+Manny Dearest, also known under the original title, A Stranger With My Kids, is a play on the title Mommie Dearest, the 1981 classic film starring Faye Dunaway as Joan Crawford.
 Manny Dearest is about a mother who has hired a deadly man-nanny to watch over her kids.
 The movie stars Ashley Scott as Karen Clark, Mitch Ryan as Alex Stanley, and Woody Jeffreys as Greg Hitchens.
 It takes its direction from Chad Krowchuk.
 The screenplay was written by Bryan Dick and is based on a story by Ken Sanders and Daniel West.

 Ashley Scott Dishes On Her New @lifetimetv Thriller #MannyDearest INTERVIEW: https://t.co/jkJtxe2g1o pic.twitter.com/8lWVhJfby6